 Our latest edition of Leftover Links is dedicated to those rare grooves and crate digging exploits from the interwebz.

-It’s been three months since our last visit to Leftover Links and this one is slightly different to the others in that these weren’t actually gathering dust in our bookmarks.
+It’s been three months since our last visit to Leftover Links and this one is slightly different from the others in that these weren’t actually gathering dust in our bookmarks.
 Rather, we decided to select some links and articles for your perusal.
-The theme this time around is centred around crate digging and rare grooves, the former of which we touched upon a few months back with our post about The Top 25 Places For “Online Crate Digging.
+The theme this time around is centred around crate digging and rare grooves, the former of which we touched upon a few months back with our post about The Top 26 Places For “Online Crate Digging.
 For those unaware of the latter, rare groove are hard-to-find records, usually from the world of soul, funk and jazz and because of their rarity, they usually fetch large amounts on eBay and in record stores.

 - Funk Archaeology: From Russia, With Funk – Egon – who was the general manager of the Stones Throw label for 11 glorious years – is one of those rare creatures scouring the entire globe for the choicest bits of obscure wax, from Turkish psych to Zambian soul.
 For this first edition of Funk Archaeology on RBMA, Egon took time out from touring with Madlib to educate us about his newest Russian funk finds.
 (RBMA)

 - Reddit: Cratedigging – Yes, Reddit have a crate digging channel and there are plenty of rare grooves on there, albeit it YouTube form.
 Doesn’t hurt to scope the physical copies out though, right?
 (Reddit)

 - Crate digging with Psymun – Behind the endless shelves of knick-knacks and shiny, shrink-wrapped records at the Electric Fetus lies the used vinyl section.
 The collection of reject records does not make for good listening.
 But for a beatsmith like Psymun (aka Simon Christensen), the eclectic mix of vinyl offers possibility.
 (Minnesota Daily)